KathrineSN/dm_exam/README.md

 ## Comparing Decision-Making Models of the Iowa Gambling Task

-#### Exam project for the course Decision Making by Sigrid & Kathrine.
+#### Exam project for the course Decision Making by Sigrid & Kathrine
 We compare PVL-Delta and ORL to investigate the need for differentiating between decision from description and decision from experience in cognitive modeling

 ### Project Organization